ashwin0925/js_async/01/guess-output.md

   runWhileLoopForNSeconds(3);
   console.log("C");
 }
+runWhileLoopForNSeconds(4);
+main();
  output
+ A
+ C
+ B

-5. Look at the output of the code below to understand hwo things are happening.
+5. Look at the output of the code below to understand how things are happening.

 ```js
 function runWhileLoopForNSeconds(sec) {